 Analyst Take

 The setup is clean but fragile.
 NZD/USD is rising because the Greenback has lost support after weaker-than-expected US releases.
-The next move now depends on whether payrolls validate that softer signal or wipe it out.
+The next move now depends on whether the June jobs report validates that softer signal or wipes it out.

 NZD/USD traders cut Dollar exposure before payrolls